Botanicals might be the latest buzzword in skincare, but they’re nothing new

 Chamomile (Chamomilla Recutita (Matricaria) Extract) contains essential oils and flavonoids (antioxidants) used by the Egyptians, Greeks, and Romans for centuries to treat asthma, colic, inflammations, nausea, skin diseases and cancer.

 It has also been used in teas as a mild sleep aid, and treatment of fevers and colds.
 Recent scientific research suggests it possesses powerful anti-inflammatory, anti-bacterial, anti-fungal, and anti-allergenic properties.
-Chamomile helps reduce inflammation, while increasing skin repair by purifying, refreshing, and neutralizing free radicals and other skin irritants.
+Chamomile helps reduce inflammation while increasing skin repair by purifying, refreshing, and neutralizing free radicals and other skin irritants.

-Green Tea Extract (Camellia Sinensis Leaf Extract) contains a catechin (antioxidant), known as epigallocatechin (EGCG) which exhibits antibacterial and anti-inflammatory properties.
+Green Tea Extract (Camellia Sinensis Leaf Extract) contains catechin (antioxidant), known as epigallocatechin (EGCG) which exhibits antibacterial and anti-inflammatory properties.
 Green tea will help reduce inflammation in the skin and fight off free radicals that cause damage to the cells and tissues in the body.
 Green tea’s antibacterial properties are capable of also killing the propionibacterium acnes responsible for acne.
 It can also be used as a mild cleanser and skin exfoliant.
-This is why it is a main ingredient in our Good Night! cream.
+This is why it is the main ingredient in our Good Night! cream.

 But for sensitivity and skin redness you can also try Licorice (Glycyrrhiza glabra) which contains anti-inflammatory properties; or oats (Avena sativa) to relieve dryness and inflammation.